HCA Announces New Specification for Better Interoperability Across Connected Homes at CES 2023Share open/close

 The introduction of the HCA Specification 1.0 for interoperability is just the first step in the HCA’s standards journey.
 The HCA is already working in parallel with energy industry leaders to provide even more energy-efficient solutions across the household.

-HCA currently includes 15 global brands, including Samsung, Membership provides the opportunity to collaboratively innovate and share expertise with peers to further develop the connected home ecosystem and bring more convenience and options to consumers.
+HCA currently includes 15 global brands, including Samsung, AEG, American Standards, Arcelik, Electrolux, GE Appliances, Haier, LG, Resideo, Trane, Vestel and others.
+Membership provides the opportunity to collaboratively innovate and share expertise with peers to further develop the connected home ecosystem and bring more convenience and options to consumers.

-With almost 250 million registered users across over 108 million connected devices, Samsung is leveraging its leadership within the smart home industry, and is working hand in hand with fellow HCA members, to develop and launch new solutions within the connected home landscape.
+With almost 250 million registered users across over 108 million connected devices, Samsung is a key player within the smart home industry and working hand in hand with fellow HCA members to develop and launch new solutions within the connected home landscape.

-The HCA C2C interoperability demonstration is open to the public at CES 2023 as part of the Smart Home exhibition – Venetian Expo Centre Booth #52739 – taking place from January 5th to 8th in Las Vegas.
-This technical demonstration features HCA member company solutions that leverage C2C connectivity to enable multiple apps to control multiple brands of appliances, HVAC systems and TVs for optimized interoperability.
+The HCA C2C interoperability demonstration was open to the public at CES 2023 as part of the Smart Home exhibition.
+This technical demonstration featured HCA member company solutions that leverage C2C connectivity to enable multiple apps to control multiple brands of appliances, HVAC systems and TVs for optimised interoperability.